alfonsof/azure-java-examples/azureblobstoragedelete/README.md

-# Azure Blob Storage Delete Container Java example
+# Azure Blob Storage Delete Java example

 This folder contains a Java application example that handles Blob storage on Microsoft Azure.